Spinach Salad with Bacon and Eggs

 Bacon and eggs are a classic combination.
 Combine crispy bacon and hard boiled eggs with fresh spinach and a tangy vinaigrette and you have one irresistible salad!

-This spinach salad is one of our go-to recipes when we want a side salad to go with our meal.
+Like my favorite Italian salad, this spinach salad is one of our go-to recipes when we want a side salad to go with our meal.
 It’s also hearty enough to be a main dish salad, especially for lunch.
 Both the spinach and eggs provide protein and the veggies add healthy and filling fiber.

 Why this classic spinach salad is one of our favorites: